 The most important factor, of course, will be whether they think they can win it.
 Another critical factor will be whether they think your case will be worth winning, given its probable value.

-Personal injury lawyers work on a contingency fee basis.
+Most personal injury lawyers work on a contingency fee basis.
 This means that if they win, they get a certain percentage of whatever amount they manage to win for you.
-If they lose—they work for free, because you won’t owe them anything in attorney’s fees.
-For this reason, if the lawyer agrees to take your case, you can be sure that they believe they can win it.
+If they lose, they work for free, because you won’t owe them anything in attorney’s fees.
+For this reason, if a lawyer agrees to take your case, you can be sure that they believe they can win it.

 Determine a Preliminary Value for Your Claim

-In particular, make sure not to underestimate the value of pain and suffering and, if you suffer long-term disability, estimated future medical expenses and diminished earning capacity.
+In particular, be sure not to underestimate the value of pain and suffering, as well as the estimated future medical expenses and diminished earning capacity associated with long-term disability.
 Any of these three items could easily add up to more than half the total value of your claim.

 The Demand Letter and the Reservation of Rights Letter